 Well, if you know me, you know I’m a fan of making butter-free buttercream.
 Like the chocolate butter free frosting, or the original vanilla butter free frosting.
 And just published caramel butter free frosting!

 And that is the beauty and simplicity of making a whipped ganache – the two ingredients alone can make a frosting that delicate and airy, yet completely decadent.
-I love it so much I used it on my pumpkin cupcakes.
+I love it so much I used it on my pumpkin small batch cupcakes.

 But of course, I can’t just stop at those two ingredients for this recipe …